Markets

 Region/Province:n.a.

-The UK is almost halfway to ending its domestic contribution to climate change thanks to the efforts of successive governments, and in 2019, the UK became the first major economy in the world to set a binding target for net zero emissions by 2050.
+The UK is almost halfway to ending its domestic contribution to climate change thanks to the efforts of successive governments, and in 2019, the UK became the first major economy in the world to set a binding target for net-zero emissions by 2050.

-In 2022, the British Government developed the Net Zero Strategy, setting out policies and proposals for decarbonizing all sectors of the UK economy as an effort to meet the net zero target.
+In 2022, the British Government developed the Net Zero Strategy, setting out policies and proposals for decarbonizing all sectors of the UK economy as an effort to meet the net-zero target.

 Key policies for the power sector, fuel supply and hydrogen include:

-• fully decarbonization of the power system by 2035
+- full decarbonization of the power system by 2035

-• 5 GW of hydrogen production capacity by 2030
+- 5 GW of hydrogen production capacity by 2030

-• Launching additional public fund and mobilizing private investment
+- Launching additional public fund and mobilizing private investment

-• Providing support for creating new jobs
+- Providing support for creating new jobs

 Offshore Wind

 Offshore wind has been a successful story for the UK’s energy sector, mainly enabled by the political vision.
 With 13.9 GW of offshore wind fully commissioned at over 40 wind farms, today the UK secures its top spot in the European offshore wind industry.
-There is also a project pipeline of around 77 GW across 80 offshore projects that are either in construction, in development or planned in future seabed leasing auctions.
+There is also a project pipeline of around 77 GW across 80 offshore projects that are either under construction, in development or planned in future seabed leasing auctions.

 The continued investment and technology innovation also reinforce the UK as a world leader in offshore wind.
 For instance, the UK is among the first European countries which has a technology innovation and research center for offshore renewable energy (Catapult).
 It uses its unique facilities, research, and engineering capabilities to bring together industry and academia to drive innovation and commercialization in renewable energy.
-Most recently, the first digital autonomous and robotics engineering center (DARE) has been opened at the Catapult.
+Most recently, the first digital autonomous and robotics engineering center (DARE) was opened at the Catapult.
 The DARE center is a first-of-its-kind and will provide developers, researchers, and industry with the opportunity to test, demonstrate and commercialize innovative digital and robotic products and services for the offshore renewable energy market.

 Ostend Declaration

 In April 2023, France, Ireland, Luxembourg, Norway and the UK joined the Ostend Declaration which recalls the declaration on the North Sea as a Green Power Plant of Europe in Esbjerg signed by the energy ministers of Belgium, Denmark, Germany and the Netherlands in May 2022.
-The nine countries aim to more than double the total 2030 capacity of offshore wind 120 GW to 300 GW by 2050.
-With the scope of the political agreement, a number of bilateral deals were signed on the sidelines.
+The nine countries aim to more than double the total 2030 capacity of offshore wind from 120 GW to 300 GW by 2050.
+Within the scope of the political agreement, a number of bilateral deals were signed on the sidelines.
 For instance, the UK and Germany will work together to identify potentials for hybrid cooperation projects for offshore wind generation and interconnection on the North Sea.
 The UK and the Netherlands agreed to build a multi-purpose interconnector “Lionlink” to enable cross-border electricity transmission and trade between the two countries.
-This project is regarded first step towards integrated North Sea grid.
+This project is regarded as first step towards integrated North Sea grid.

 Sofia Offshore Wind Farm